BrandynHamilton/ChainSettle/README.md

 ## Using the CLI

-### init-attest: Initialize an escrow and optionally link a bank account
+### init-attest: Initialize an attestation and optionally link a bank account

 ```bash
 python cli.py init-attest --type plaid --escrow-id test123 --network ethereum